LGBTQ+ student travel advice

 • Excessive physical shows of affection, by both same-sex and heterosexual couples, are often best avoided in public

-• If you intend to visit cruising areas or internet chat rooms find out about the local situation – police in some countries have been known to carry out entrapment campaigns
+• If you intend to visit cruising areas or are using a dating app find out about the local situation – police in some countries have been known to carry out entrapment campaigns

 • Be wary of new-found ‘friends’- criminals sometimes exploit the generally open and relaxed nature of the gay scene

-• If you receive unwelcome attention or unwelcome remarks it’s usually best to ignore them
+• If you receive unwelcome attention or unwelcome remarks it’s usually best to ignore it.
+If harrassed, remove yourself from the situation as quickly as possible.

 • You’re more likely to experience difficulties in rural areas so it’s best to exercise discretion